fulldecent/cameralife/README.md

 3. Easy to install and try

-   See the installation flyover at http://youtu.be/aWDdMfyPwwo  (1 minute 5 second video)
+   See the installation flyover at http://youtu.be/sm-v36GcjXk (50 second video)

 4. Easy to get photos in